How long does it take to build an app?

 However, if you put more research and thought into the app up front, your development team can move on the idea much faster than if the idea is still murky.

-Having a complete vision of where you'd like to take the app in the future can help developers make design decisions up front that will make it easier (and more cost-efficient) in the future to get there.
+Having a complete vision of where you'd like to take the app in the future can help developers make design decisions that will make it easier (and more cost-efficient) in the future to get there.

 This day and age, users are smarter about using apps which trust their privacy and treat their information with an appropriate level of security.
 At a minimum, you'll want to include a deadbolt-level of security (using HTTPS, encrypting passwords and so forth), but are you building an app which needs to be HIPPA-compliant?
 Are you building an app which deals with credit card information?